Ah, the ongoing debate of pull-ups vs chin-ups — which is better for building upper-body strength?

-Pull-ups and chin-ups are functional upper-body exercises that build strength in your arms, shoulders, core and back through one movement.
-But the way chin-ups and pull-ups differ (while virtually looking the same) is all down to grip, which means how they target your muscles varies, too.
+Pull-ups and chin-ups are functional upper-body exercises that build strength in your arms, shoulders, core and back through one pulling movement.
+But the way chin-ups and pull-ups differ (while virtually looking the same) is down to grip, which means how they target your muscles varies, too.

 If you’re considering the pull-up vs chin-up, it’s all in the grip.
 For a chin-up, your hands will be in a supine position (palms facing inwards), whereas a pull-up adopts an overhand grip (palms facing away from you).
 Regardless of the variation, ensure your thumbs are fully wrapped around and keep your arms under the bar to avoid flaring elbows.